 Functionally, Azure is secure, scalable, and remarkably cost-efficient.
 In other words, it’s a perfect place to run a virtual desktop.

-If you’re interested in implementing Microsoft Windows Virtual Desktop for your workforce, you probably want to know whether or not it will support your employees’ devices.
+If you’re interested in implementing Microsoft Azure Virtual Desktop for your workforce, you probably want to know whether or not it will support your employees’ devices.

 The short answer is: Yes, almost certainly.

-Microsoft Windows Virtual Desktop supports the following operating systems:
+Microsoft Azure Virtual Desktop supports the following operating systems:

 And it even supports HTML5.
 This means that you can simply connect to your virtual desktop through a web browser.

-The takeaway is that your users will be able to access the Windows Virtual Desktop platform from almost any modern web browser on virtually any modern device.
+The takeaway is that your users will be able to access the Azure Virtual Desktop platform from almost any modern web browser on virtually any modern device.

 Now that we’ve clarified how the platform works, let’s unpack some of the benefits of the functionality.